-On December 16, 2011, the Company signed a settlement agreement ("Settlement agreement") with IPC Cayman, International Three Crown Petroleum LLC ("ITCP"), Three Crown Petroleum LLC ("TCP") and Mr Howard Cooper ("IPC Parties").
+On December 16, 2011, the Company signed a settlement agreement ("Settlement agreement") with IPC Cayman, International Three Crown Petroleum LLC ("TCP") and Mr Howard Cooper ("IPC Parties").
 The Company agrees to transfer all its equity in IPC Cayman on closing for a total price of US\$15 million and a 0.25% Overriding Royalty Interest ("ORI") in the Israeli Project In addition, all 5 million warrants issued to ITC and 600,000 options issued to IPC Cayman consultants have been surrendered and cancelled without any compensation.
 The price of US\$15 million will consist of cash of US\$10 million.
 The balance is covered by two promissory notes carrying interest at 5% per annum and secured by additional ORI of 0.25% and a guarantee from IPC Cayman.
-One promissory note for US\$2 million is payable on or before November 9, 2012 and another for US\$3 million is payable on or before November 9, 2013.
+One promissory note for US\$2 million is payable on or before November 9, 2013.
 The Company has received a non-refundable deposit of US\$250,000.
 In the event of requests by the IPC Parties for an extension, or the occurrence of certain financing activities, the Company may receive up to a further US\$500,000 in non-refundable deposits.
-The Company may also receive up to an additional US\$3 million based on the price of Shaldieli shares after two years.
+The Company may also receive up to an additional US\$ 3 million based on the price of Shaldieli shares after two years.

 Closing is conditioned on receipt or waiver of Regulatory Approval.
-If closing is not consummated, the situation will revert to the status quo that existed prior to signing except that the Company will be able to retain deposited cash, cancelled warrants and options and the ORI.
+If closing is not consummated, the situation will revert to the status quo that existed prior to signing except that the Company will be able to retain certain deposited cash, cancelled warrants and options and the ORI.